pushkar8723/aurora/README.md

 There are `docker-compose` files sepecific to following usecases.

 <details>
-<summary>Local Setup</summary>
+<summary>Run Locally</summary>

-> **[docker-compose.yml](https://github.com/pushkar8723/aurora/blob/gh-action-setup/docker-compose.yml)** can be used to simple run and test out Aurora on a local environment.
+> **[docker-compose.yml](https://github.com/pushkar8723/aurora/blob/master/docker-compose.yml)** can be used to simple run and test out Aurora on a local environment.
 >
 > Simply run `docker-compose up` to pull all the images and run it.
 >
 > Then visit [localhost](http://localhost) to test the application.
 >
-> **_Note:_ Since we are using Github packages, you would need to [configure docker for use with Github token](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages) or docker won't be able to pull the images and may start building the image instead.**
+> **_Note:_ Since we are using Github packages, you would need to [configure docker for use with Github token](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages) or docker won't be able to pull the images and docker may start building the image instead.
+You can follow our [Docker Setup Guide](https://github.com/pushkar8723/aurora/wiki/Docker-Setup) to mitigate this build step.**
 </details>

 <details>
 <summary>Dev Setup</summary>

-> **[docker-compose.dev.yml](https://github.com/pushkar8723/aurora/blob/gh-action-setup/docker-compose.dev.yml)** can be used to build, run and test out Aurora on a local environment.
+> **[docker-compose.dev.yml](https://github.com/pushkar8723/aurora/blob/master/docker-compose.dev.yml)** can be used to build, run and test out Aurora on a local environment.
 >
 > Simply run `docker-compose -f docker-compose.dev.yml build` to build.
 >